Protecting Our Clean Water

 Water is a way of life in the South

 SELC is a principal defender of basic national clean water protections that are now under attack.
 Protecting the South’s waters against pollution is our top priority.
 Clean water is fundamental to the South’s way of life.
-We have more miles of rivers and more acres of wetlands than any other region in the continental United States.
 Every day, our families count on clean water for drinking, cooking, and bathing.
 Our agricultural economies depend on clean water.
 Our local businesses rely on clean water—from our local breweries and restaurants to tourism, fishing, hunting, and outdoor outfitters.
 The health of our waters, families, and communities are tied together throughout the South.

 Toxic brew of polluters and politics

-Despite the fundamental necessity of clean water, one of the earliest decisions by the Trump Administration was to attack the protective reach of the Clean Water Act, which has kept our nation’s waters clean for nearly 50 years.
+Despite the fundamental necessity of clean water, one of the earliest decisions by the Trump administration was to attack the protective reach of the Clean Water Act, which has kept our nation’s waters clean for nearly 50 years.
 This national law is a central tool used by state and local governments to shield and protect clean water needed for healthy communities and families.
-The fossil fuel interests now controlling Washington want to see that shield thrown away.
+The big polluter interests want to see that shield thrown away.

 Protecting our families and communities

 SELC, its partners, and citizens across the South are fighting against big polluters and bad politics to make sure that toxic pollution of our waters stays illegal, and our waterways have all necessary protections.
 On April 29, 2020, SELC challenged in federal court the U.S. Environmental Protection Agency’s and U.S. Army Corps of Engineers’ re-definition of what waters are protected under the Clean Water Act on behalf of 14 conservation groups.
 The administration's rule leaves many waterways unprotected as well as the communities and wildlife that rely on them.